minjing/uapi/README.md

 Welcome to UAPI project!

-The UAPI project will provide a gernric framework and some basic facilities to make build application easily and fast.
+The UAPI (Universal Application Platform Infrastructure) project will provide a generic platfor/framework and some basic facilities to make build application easier and faster.

+It contains below components:
+* Kernel -
+* Config -
+* Log -
+* Job -
+* Flow -
+* Web -